What's a portal anyway?

 Essentially websites and web pages are now large software products that evolve and iterate with ever-changing customer and market needs.
 With dedicated people working between purpose-built tools that all need to reuse and pass around (a.k.a integrate) data from underlying, adjacent, and external systems.

 So it's no surprise we're seeing old school enterprise software and architecture terms resurfacing in an attempt to try and explain (and solve) some of the current web madness.
 In fact, you've probably noticed a bit of a trend too, because it seems to be all the rage right now for vendor and related analyst materials to be peppered with throwbacks to an IT yesteryear like "Portal", "Widget", "Enterprise Service Bus (ESB)", "Extract, Transform, Load (ETL)", and "Middleware".
 All of which come with a fair bit of baggage and confusion, which I hope to clarify with a series of articles addressing each in turn, starting with the ever ambiguous "Portal".

 Why am I now seeing the word "Portal" everywhere, and what does it actually mean?

 Two veterans of web recently asked me this, followed by: "sounds like something from 10 to 15 years ago".
-Which is proof enough that the word is confusing and probably reserved for people with more of a corporate and enterprise level IT background.
+Which is proof enough that the word is confusing and probably reserved for people with more of a corporate and enterprise-level IT background.

 The answer to the first bit can be found at the start of this article i.e. the web is transitioning through a bunch of things the IT and software crowd have been dealing with for a while and already have some old words for.

 Answering the second part of the question is a bit trickier because it requires a common language, something that can be communicated to everyone no matter their level of understanding.
-Mainly because the word "Portal" doesn't cut it, either do the various analyst definitions, specially considering those things change over time.
+Mainly because the word "Portal" doesn't cut it, either do the various analyst definitions, especially considering those things change over time.